meilisearch/documentation/learn/cookbooks/running_production.md

 ```

 ::: tip
 For more information on Meilisearch security and API keys see the [security docs](/learn/advanced/security.md).
-You can check our [quick start](/learn/getting_started/quick_start.md#step-1-setup-and-installation) guide for more information on how to get Meilisearch up and running.
+For more information on Meilisearch options and flags see the [installation docs](/learn/getting_started/installation.md#download-and-launch).
 :::

 As for now, it is not time yet to expose your Meilisearch instance to the external world.
 To keep running it safely inside your own environment, make it available locally at `127.0.0.1`.
 This means that only programs running on your machine are allowed to make requests to your Meilisearch instance.